joeyhlu/uofthacks/README.md

 - Detects common API keys such as AWS, GitHub, OpenAI, Google Cloud, Stripe, and more.
 - Provides a CLI interface for scanning and handling API keys.
+- Security Scoring: Provides a comprehensive security score (0.0–10.0) to give an overall assessment of your repository’s security.
 - Automatically generates or updates a `.env` file with detected API keys.
+- Vulnerability Assessment: Scans for known vulnerabilities in project dependencies and detects typosquatting
+- Automatically Creates a git ignore for sensitive files
 - Suggests replacing sensitive keys in your code with environment variables.
 - Blocks commits with exposed API keys using Git hooks.
+- Suspicious Script Detection: Flags potentially harmful lifecycle scripts in package.json
 - Secure Scan is now available as a VSCode extension: ProteccAPI, offering real-time detection of sensitive keys directly within your code editor.
 Available on the VSCode Marketplace.

 ---